schummar/schummar-translate/README.md

 ```

 React hook that returns a translator that works very similarly to `t`, but being a hook itself, it does not need internal hooks and therefore returns a string instead of a ReactNode.
 That is useful in case you need to pass strings somewhere, e.g. as options to a select component etc.
+If the dictionary value is an array, an array of translated string will be returned.
 For more details see [t](#t), [t.unknown](#tunknown) and [t.format](#tformat).

 ### getTranslator